damdoy/ice40_ultraplus_examples/dsp/README.md

 # DSP example on ice40 ultraplus

+This example needs some changes before it will work.
+Please wait until it is updated.

 This example show how to use the DSP blocks (`SB_MAC16`) within the ice40 ultraplus fpga to implement MAC (multiply and accumulate) operations.
 The sequence of operations are the following:

 ```